vishal-av/Gitops-Samples/GitOps-Secret-Expressions/SECRETS-SETUP-GUIDE.md

 5. redisPassword ............... [ ]
 6. testSecret (for testing) .... [ ]

-All secrets using HashiCorp Vault? [ ]
+All secrets using Harness Secret Manager? [ ]
 ```

 ---